-The following risk categories represent the relevant risk type within BAWAG Group that are quantified and compared with the available internal capital:
+The following risk categories represent the relevant risk types within BAWAG Group that are quantified and compared with the available internal capital:

-- ▶ Credit risks: Credit risk is quantified by applying the single risk factor model from Merton which is also underlies the core of the IRB formula, eliminating the additional regulatory parameters, and is populated with economic, not regulatory, point-in-time (pit) risk parameters, under the assumption of a given macroeconomic scenario.
-Furthermore, credit risk covers: - credit risk concentrations in connection with loans to major customers/to groups of affiliated customers - losses resulting mainly from granting loans in currencies different from those in which debtors receive regular income to reimburse their debts (FX-lending credit risk) - the risk of the reduction in value of receivables due to the deterioration in the debtor's credit quality without a default having occurred yet (Migration Risk) - ESG risk stemming from credit risk3 - ▶ Market risks: The quantification of interest rate risk in the banking book and credit spread risk are based on value-at-risk models.
-Other market risks, such as funds risk or foreign currency risk in the banking book, are quantified with similar value-at-risk valuation models.
-These value-at risk models are based on a historical full valuation approach and generalized hyperbolic distribution.
+- Credit risks: Credit risk is quantified by applying the single risk factor model from Merton, which also underlies the core of the IRB formula, eliminating the additional regulatory parameters, and is populated with economic, not regulatory, point-in-time (pit) risk parameters, under the assumption of a given macroeconomic scenario.
+Furthermore, credit risk covers: - credit risk concentrations in connection with loans to major customers/to groups of affiliated customers - losses resulting mainly from granting loans in currencies different from those in which debtors receive regular income to reimburse their debts (FX lending credit risk) - the risk of the reduction in value of receivables due to the deterioration in the debtor's credit quality without a default having occurred yet (migration risk) - ESG risk stemming from credit risk - Market risks: The quantification of interest rate risk in the banking book and credit spread risk are based on value-at-risk models.
+Other market risks, such as funds risk, foreign currency risk in the banking book or equity risk, are quantified with similar value-at-risk valuation models.
+These value-at-risk models are based on a historical full valuation approach and generalized hyperbolic distribution.
 In addition, market risk also covers ESG risk stemming from market risk.
-4 - ▶ Liquidity risk: Structural liquidity risk quantification is based on current liquidity gaps applying assumed potential deteriorations of own funding costs.
-Quantification methods based on historical worst-case analyses are used for market liquidity risk in the banking book and FX basis spread risk. - ▶ Operational risk: This category covers operational risk (including compliance risk) quantified using Standardized Measurement Approach, as described in the Basel VI regulation.
-Furthermore, operational risk also covers ESG risk stemming from operational risk.
-5 - ▶ Other risks For the following risk types, economic capital has been quantified: participation risk, reputation risk, real estate risk, business risk and pension risk.
-For the other risks, a simplified VaR model has been implemented taking into

-2 Furthermore, some non-material risk types are automatically taken into account in the normative perspective via P&L in terms of expected loss alone.
+1) Furthermore, some non-material risk types are automatically taken into account in the normative perspective via P&L in terms of expected loss alone.